KengWkeng/DataAcquisitionTest1/steps_plan.md

 Tasks:
 Define how secondary channels are specified (e.g., in config.json with formulas referencing primary channel names/IDs).
 Update ConfigManager to parse this.
-Extend DataSynchronizer or add a new processing stage after takeSnapshot.
+Extend DataProcessor or add a new processing stage after takeSnapshot.
 This stage takes the SynchronizedDataFrame (containing all primary values for a timestamp), calculates secondary values based on the formulas, and adds them to the frame (or creates a new frame type).
 Update StorageManager and MainWindow to handle/display these secondary values.
 Testing: Define test secondary channels in config.
 Verify calculations are correct in UI and CSV.
  ## Step 12: Implement Filtering

 Goal: Add data filtering capabilities.
 Tasks:
-Decide where filtering occurs (in AbstractDevice::applyFilter before emitting raw data, or in DataSynchronizer after synchronization). applyFilter is simpler initially.
+Decide where filtering occurs (in AbstractDevice::applyFilter before emitting raw data, or in DataProcessor after synchronization). applyFilter is simpler initially.
 Add filter configuration options to config.json (e.g., filter type like 'moving_average', parameters like 'window_size').
 Update ConfigManager to parse filter config.
 Implement filter algorithms (e.g., simple moving average) and apply them in the chosen location based on config.